-Table 6: Assessment of the impact significance on each site during development 7.
-RECOMMENDATIONS FOR ARCHAEOLOGICAL MITIGATION
+Table 7: Assessment of the impact significance on each site during development

+7. RECOMMENDATIONS FOR ARCHAEOLOGICAL MITIGATION

 - 7.1.1 In terms of the requirement for further archaeological work, it is necessary to consider only those sites that will be affected by any future development.
 Current legislation draws a distinction between archaeological remains of national importance, and other remains considered to be of lesser significance.
-Those perceived to be of national importance may require preservation in-situ, whilst those of lesser significance may undergo preservation by record, where high local or regional significance can be demonstrated. - 7.1.2 The scope and specification of any archaeological recording required in advance of redevelopment would be devised in consultation with the Historic Environment Officer with Cheshire County Council.
-In general terms, however, it may be anticipated that a programme of archaeological evaluation will be required, which would be targeted on the northern part of the site to establish the presence or absence of the putative Roman road (Site 01) or associated features.
-One or more trenches should also be located over the former buildings (Site 06) to the north-west of Abbeyfields.
+Those perceived to be of national importance may require preservation in-situ, whilst those of lesser significance may undergo preservation by record, where high local or regional significance can be demonstrated. - 7.1.2 The scope and specification of any archaeological recording required in advance of redevelopment would be devised in consultation with the Archaeology Planning Advisory Service at Cheshire Shared Services.
+In general terms, however, it may be anticipated that a programme of archaeological evaluation will be required, which would be targeted on the north-eastern part of the site to establish the presence or absence of the Roman road (Site 33) or associated features.
+One or more trenches should also be located towards the north-western corner of the proposed development area in the vicinity of the former buildings (Site 06) to the north-west of Abbeyfields.
 The primary objective of any such evaluation would be to establish the presence, date and extent of any buried remains.
 Depending on the findings of the archaeological evaluation, further archaeological work may be required if significant archaeological remains are discovered.
 This may constitute areas of open-area excavation and/or a watching brief during ground works.